fukuta-tatsuya-intec/rdbox/README.md

 [(DETAIL: What you do)](#What-you-do)
 <img src="./images/you_can_easily_make_by_rdbox.png" title="./images/you_can_easily_make_by_rdbox.png" align="left" width=720px></img>

-**Of course, protect the app at all layers of the OSI reference model.**
+<p>Of course, protect the app at all layers of the OSI reference model.</p>
 <img src="./images/L1-L7.png" title="./images/L1-L7.png" width=720px></img>

 Please do not worry.
 You can create an SD card easily by app.
 (Now offering Windows10 version.
 Mac and Linux versions will be released soon.)